BlackberryGames/moome-server/README.md

-# moome-server
+# About

-A server written in Java for Moome
+This package is a server written in Java for the [Moome](https://github.com/BlackberryCode/moome) game.

+# Installation